karan5028ji/karan5028ji/README.md

 - 👋 Hi, I’m @karan5028ji
 - 👀 I’m interested in hacking
 - 🌱 I’m currently learning ethical hacking
-- 💞️ I’m looking to collaborate on black hat hacker
 - 📫 How to reach me ...

 <!---